 Anganwadi centers play a crucial role in early schooling for rural children, aligning with the National Education Policy’s focus on early childhood care and education.
 Various challenges hinder effective education delivery.
 Limited attention to pre-primary education results from factors such as inadequate training, lack of proper infrastructure, and overwhelming duties for Anganwadi workers.

-Anganwadi centers offer a variety of educational activities to ready children for school.
+Preschool Education: Anganwadi centers offer a variety of educational activities to prepare children for school.
 They prioritize learning through playful engagement, which supports the development of children across various dimensions, including social, emotional, cognitive, physical, and aesthetic domains.

-Anganwadi centers provide supplementary food, offering hot meals consisting of mixed pulses, cereals, oil, sugar, and iodized salt.
+Optimal Nutrition: Anganwadi centers provide supplementary food, offering hot meals consisting of mixed pulses, cereals, oil, sugar, and iodized salt.
 Additionally, they may provide take-home rations.
 These centers diligently monitor children’s physical growth, including height and weight.
 Moreover, they extend their services to women ages 15 to 45, ensuring their nutritional and health needs are met to effectively care for their children.
-This assistance is provided through counseling sessions, home visits, and practical demonstrations.

 Anganwadi centers are essential in meeting rural children’s learning and health requirements in India and supporting government programs.
 Therefore, the government, local communities, and rural development NGOs in India need to extend their assistance to enhance the effectiveness of these centers and to advance the larger aim of the national development.